 We are told that local authorities are the final arbiters, but there is so much mistrust around this.
 Is there any kind of mechanism to ensure that it does not look as though people are marking their own homework?
-Would she, or someone, be able to swoop in?
+Would the Minister, or someone, be able to swoop in?
 The Secretary of State wrote to councils to say that they should have had pre-implementation consultation, and should respect all road users.
 How will that wish be operationalised, especially in places where the consultation takes place six months after implementation?
 Surely there is scope for some sort of review before then if things are not working.
 There have been reversals—wholesale in Wandsworth, partial in Redbridge and Harrow.
 Could the Minister give some guidance on that?
 I think some councils are getting a bit entrenched; they are not for turning, or for any modifications.

 In the final reckoning, does the Minister think a referendum might be a way forward?
 The scheme has been divisive in the way that Brexit was—sorry to bring that up, Mr Deputy Speaker, but it coloured all our lives for many years, and it has not gone away.
 A referendum would be completely equitable.
 If a council has a consultation tool on its website, only those with the right level of literacy, technology and energy will use it and make that count; what about the elderly and infirm?
 In a referendum, we could give as options, “Yes, with modifications, if need be”—then if “yes” wins, the modifications can be worked out—and “No” for those who want the measures removed.

 My hon.
 Friend has read my mind.
 Impact assessments are missing in all this.
 There have been no baseline data or traffic surveys.
-It would be good to have a clear point of measurement, so we can ask, “Did it work?”.
+It would be good to have a clear point of measurement, so we can ask, “Did it work?”
 How will this be measured?

 I have suggestions for the Minister.
 There are ways to discourage car use other than taking this big-bang approach of setting up all the LTNs at once.
 Instead of our closing every side road, I would like us to have dedicated, segregated cycle lanes on main roads.
 More of those, please—but not the bollarded ones, because I feel kettled in those, and people cannot overtake or be overtaken in them.
 Could she address cycle theft, cycle storage, and even bike grants?
 Not everyone has the same ratio of bikes as the Huq household, so could she help out there, maybe?